onnx/models/contribute.md

 1. **Large Files**: If your model includes large weight files, manage them with Git LFS.

-1. **Model Building**: Use TurnkeyML's `--build-only` (todo: add link) option to generate the ONNX model.
+1. **ONNX file creation**: Use TurnkeyML's `--build-only` (todo: add link) option to generate the ONNX model.
 This ensures that the model conforms to standards compatible with the Model Zoo's infrastructure.

 By following these guidelines, you help us maintain a high standard for the models in the ONNX Model Zoo, making it a valuable resource for everyone.
 We appreciate your contributions and look forward to including your models in our collection.